FoamScience/docker-openfoam-slurm-cluster/README.md

 docker exec -it axc-headnode bash
 ```

-NOTE: the first running of Slurm might take up to 1 minute because a new MariaDB database initiation procedure is slow a bit.
+NOTE: the first running of Slurm might take up to 1 minute because a new MariaDB database initiation procedure is sa bit slow.